todogroup/ospology/ospo-book/content/en/05-chapter.md

 This chapter includes useful resources to help OSPOs and open source developers apply secure software development and supply chain best practices - both in the software they use and the software they create.

 In some ways, security is just like any other requirement.
 However, many software developers and their managers haven't received enough training in security.
-Also, security is about defending against intelligent attackers, and it often depends on how the entire system works together — not just on one part.
+Also, security is about defending against intelligent attackers, and it often depends on how the entire system works together—not just on one part.

 Fixing security problems later is often expensive.
 It's better to prevent them, reduce their chances or impact, and be prepared in case something still goes wrong.
 It's important to plan from the beginning and allocate resources (such as time and money) to handle security properly.
-Open source software can have a security advantage because it allows for mass peer review and follows the principle of "open design" — but these benefits don't happen automatically.
+Open source software can have a security advantage because it allows for mass peer review and follows the principle of "open design"—but these benefits don't happen automatically.

 ## Training and Education